Kohler Disease is a rare benign bone disorder, found in children between 4 and 9 years of age, which causes arch pain and discomfort.

 This condition is caused from avascular necrosis (loss of blood supply) to the navicular bone, which is located in the midfoot and is usually self-limiting.

-Due to the loss of blood supply, parts of the navicular bone can die, fragment or collapse, before healing and hardening.
+Due to the loss of blood supply, parts of the navicular bone can die, break or collapse, before healing and hardening.
 This condition is more prominent in boys but it can also affect girls.

 Causes of Kohler Disease (Arch Pain):

 - Loss of blood supply to navicular bone, which may be affected by weight bearing pressures and stresses caused by running, hoping, jumping, skipping.